 \subsubsection{Optimisation settings}

 For \textsc{QuantifAI}, we used the optimisation algorithm shown in Algorithm \ref{al:optim_alg}.
-The wavelet-based model also requires a proximal algorithm due to its non-smooth component and to provide a fair comparison we used the FISTA algorithm \citep{beck2009}.
+The wavelet-based model also requires a proximal algorithm due to its non-smooth component and to provide a fair comparison we used the FISTA algorithm \citep{beck2009} presented with more detail in the Appendix \ref{ap:wavelet_map}.
 In these experiments, we assumed that the noise level $\sigma$ is known.
 If the noise level is unknown, it may be estimated by standard techniques \citep{price2021}.
 Both algorithms' tolerance criterion $\xi$ was set to $10^{-5}$, and the total number of iterations to $1.5 \times 10^{4}$.
 Nevertheless, both optimisation algorithms converged before the total number of iterations was reached.